Ever heard of polyglutamic acid? Me neither.

 The Inkey List Polyglutamic Acid

 “Aqua (Water), Dimethicone, Butylene Glycol, Bis-PEG-12 Dimethicone, Glycerin, Polymethylsilsesquioxane, Polysilicone-11, Phenoxyethanol, Sodium Acrylate/Sodium Acryloyldimethyl Taurate Copolymer, Isohexadecane, Propanediol, Coco-Glucoside, Sodium Benzoate, Hydroxyethylcellulose, Polysorbate 80, Ethylhexylglycerin, Potassium Sorbate, Decyl Glucoside, Dimethylacrylamide/Acrylic Acid/Polystyrene Ethyl Methacrylate Copolymer, Sorbitan Oleate, Trisodium Ethylenediamine Disuccinate, Polyglutamic Acid, Caprylyl Glycol, Hexylene Glycol, Oryza Sativa (Rice) Bran Extract”

 Phew!
-Boy, I didn’t even realize that the polyglutamic acid has this many ingredients, which if I’m gonna be honest I am not a fan of.
+Boy, I didn’t even realize that polyglutamic acid has this many ingredients, which if I’m gonna be honest I am not a fan of.

 I always prefer a shorter ingredient list on a product as this usually means less potential for irritations or unwanted reactions from certain ingredients.

 Anyhow, since I didn’t check the ingredient list before purchasing (as I should have), I didn’t realize how low Polyglutamic Acid is on the ingredient list, which doesn’t really make sense because the product is literally named Polyglutamic Acid and then you see this very ingredient at the bottom.